-- 126. Potential negative impacts can include: - Outright destruction or damage to semi-natural habitats, such as woodlands and flower rich meadows. - Loss or damage to wildlife "corridors", such as traditional field boundaries and rivers, which provide colour to our landscape and link remaining areas of semi-natural habitats, providing routes for bats, birds, small mammals and invertebrates. - Loss or damage to geological features, for example through quarrying and landscape restoration schemes. - Loss of traditional bat roosts and bird nesting sites through the demolition or conversion of old buildings.
-Disturbance to bats and nesting birds is illegal. - Fragmentation of semi-natural habitats and wildlife corridors through the building of new roads, pipelines, etc. - Disturbance to wildlife and landscape tranquillity with the introduction of noise - including unintended (e.g. vehicular) and intended (e.g. bird scarers). - Disturbance to wildlife and the landscape quality by the introduction of new lighting into a previously unlit area and changes in intensity and duration of lighting. - 127.
-Such concerns are not limited to "greenfield" sites; previously developed land such as old airfields, quarries and industrial sites, can be invaluable to wildlife.
+- 116. Potential negative impacts can include: - Outright destruction or damage to semi-natural habitats, such as woodlands and flower rich meadows. - Loss or damage to wildlife "corridors", such as traditional field boundaries and rivers, which provide colour to our landscape and link remaining areas of semi-natural habitats, providing routes for bats, birds, small mammals and invertebrates. - Loss or damage to geological features, for example through quarrying and landscape restoration schemes. - Loss of traditional bat roosts and bird nesting sites through the demolition or conversion of old buildings.
+Disturbance to bats and nesting birds is illegal. - Fragmentation of semi-natural habitats and wildlife corridors through the building of new roads, pipelines, etc.

-&lt;sup>7 Biodiversity enhancements: guidance for heads of planning | GOV.WALES
+4 Biodiversity enhancements: guidance for heads of planning | GOV.WALES